eggheadio/eggheadio-course-notes/build-a-backend-with-prisma-in-a-typescript-node-project-ca6628d3/notes/09-prisma-create-a-relation-between-two-tables-in-the-prisma-schema.md

 <TimeStamp start="0:54" end="0:58">

-If you want to learn more about relationships between tables visit [here](https://docs.microsoft.com/en-us/office/troubleshoot/access/define-table-relationships#:~:text=A%20one%2Dto%2Dmany%20relationship,one%2Dto%2Dmany%20relationship.)
+If you want to learn more about relationships between tables visit [the Microsoft documents](https://docs.microsoft.com/en-us/office/troubleshoot/access/define-table-relationships#:~:text=A%20one%2Dto%2Dmany%20relationship,one%2Dto%2Dmany%20relationship.)

 </TimeStamp>